-Commencing in December 2015, the Company adopted a dividend policy under which quarterly dividends were set to range from 30% to 50% of its quarterly adjusted net income, subject to the discretion of its Board of Directors, with a minimum quarterly dividend of \$0.03 per share under the Company's current policy, which is subject to change.
-Effective May 2018, the Company eliminated the payment of its minimum quarterly dividend of \$0.03 per share in order to preserve liquidity during the cyclical downturn of the tanker spot market.
-Under the revised dividend policy, quarterly dividends are expected to range from 30% to 50% of the Company's quarterly adjusted net income, subject to reserves its Board of Directors may determine are necessary for the prudent operations of the company.
-Dividend payments are subject to the discretion of the Company's Board of Directors, and the policy remains subject to change.
-Adjusted net income (loss) is a non-GAAP measure which excludes specific items affecting net income (loss) that are typically excluded by securities analysts in their published estimates of the Company's financial results.
+Commencing in December 2015, the Company adopted a dividend policy under which quarterly dividends were set to range from 30% to 50% of its quarterly adjusted net income, subject to the discretion of its Board of Directors, with a minimum quarterly dividend of \$0.24 per share under the Company's policy, which was subject to change.
+Effective May 2018, the Company eliminated the payment of its minimum quarterly dividend of \$0.24 per share in order to preserve liquidity during the cyclical downturn of the tanker spot market.
+Under the revised dividend policy, quarterly dividends were expected to range from 30% to 50% of the Company's quarterly adjusted net income, subject to reserves its Board of Directors may determine are necessary for the prudent operations of the Company.
+In November 2019, the Company eliminated its previous dividend policy.
+Going forward dividend payments are subject to the discretion of the Company's Board of Directors, and the policy remains subject to change.
 Subject to preferences that may apply to any shares of preferred stock outstanding at the time, the holders of Class A common stock and Class B common stock are entitled to share equally in any dividends that the Board of Directors declares from time to time out of funds legally available for dividends.